revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-C# introduces a new concept known as Indexers which are used for treating an object as an array.
-The indexers are usually known as smart arrays in C#.
-They are not an essential part of object-oriented programming.
+C# introduces a new concept known as Indexers which are used for treating an object as an array.The indexers are usually known as smart arrays in C#.They are not an essential part of object-oriented programming.

-Defining an indexer allows us to create classes that act as virtual arrays.
-Instances of that class can be accessed using the [] array access operator.
+Defining an indexer allows us to create classes that act as virtual arrays.Instances of that class can be accessed using the [] array access operator.

 </blockquote>